genesiscommunitysuccess/docs/docs/04_web/02_web-components/02_grids/01_grid-pro/0-introduction.md

 The grid has a very important method called: `gridOption`.
 In this method, you define all options available in the grid.
 Take a look at [this link](https://www.ag-grid.com/javascript-data-grid/grid-options/) to see all the available options.

+## Grid events and callbacks

+Optimizing your application experience is made easy with the extensive array of events and callbacks provided by the grid.
+Explore the full spectrum of features and possibilities by referring to our comprehensive [list of grid events and callbacks](https://www.ag-grid.com/javascript-data-grid/grid-events/).
+This resource will empower you to harness the full potential of the grid for a seamlessly enhanced application.

 ## Default overrides

 A custom [Design System](../../../../../web/design-systems/introduction/) can have its own Grid Pro variant, extending the base `foundation-grid-pro` and overriding the `theme` attribute and its `themeChanged` event for custom style/theme-related logic.
 See the example below: